instagibbs/bolts/XX-eltoo-peer-protocol.md

 A node:
   - At any time:
-    - if it receives a `commitment_signed` or `revoke_and_ack` message
+    - if it receives a `update_signed` or `revoke_and_ack` message
       - SHOULD send an `error` to the sending peer (if connected).
       - MUST fail the channel.
   - During this node's turn:
-    - if it receives an update message or `commitment_signed_eltoo`:
+    - if it receives an update message or `update_signed_eltoo`:
-      - if it has sent its own update or `commitment_signed_eltoo`:
+      - if it has sent its own update or `update_signed_eltoo`:
         - MUST ignore the message
       - otherwise:
         - MUST reply with `yield` and process the message.
   - During the other node's turn:
-    - if it has not received an update message or `commitment_signed_eltoo`:
+    - if it has not received an update message or `update_signed_eltoo`:
-      - MAY send one or more update message or `commitment_signed_eltoo`:
+      - MAY send one or more update message or `update_signed_eltoo`:
-        - MUST NOT include those changes if it receives a later update message or `commitment_signed_eltoo`.
+        - MUST NOT include those changes if it receives a later update message or `update_signed_eltoo`.
         - MUST include those changes if it receives a `yield` in reply.

 and channel reestablishment, defined by `channel_reestablish_eltoo`

 #### Rationale

-Commitment numbers will stay synchronized after the successful end of each turn.
+Update numbers will stay synchronized after the successful end of each turn.
 On reconnection this allows a trivial comparison to determine if there was an unfinished turn.
-Note that this means upgrading of penalty channels to eltoo channels is made more difficult if done in the future as we can not assume the commitment numbers are synchronized.
+Note that this means upgrading of penalty channels to eltoo channels is made more difficult if done in the future as we can not assume the update numbers are synchronized.

 ### Forwarding HTLCs

-HTLC forwarding logic has been adapted to the symmetrical transaction state case of eltoo but uses the same messages as BOLT02 aside from `commitment_signed_eltoo` and `commitment_signed_eltoo_ack`:.
+HTLC forwarding logic has been adapted to the symmetrical transaction state case of eltoo but uses the same messages as BOLT02 aside from `update_signed_eltoo` and `update_signed_eltoo_ack`:.

 The respective **addition/removal** of an HTLC is considered *irrevocably committed* when:

-1. The commitment transaction **with/without** it is committed to by the offering node
+1. The settlement transaction **with/without** it is committed to by the offering node
-2. The commitment transaction **with/without** it has been irreversibly committed to the blockchain.
+2. The settlement transaction **with/without** it has been irreversibly committed to the blockchain.

 #### Requirements